Excel-lent/VBA-script-installer/Readme.md

     * Height
     * Text
     * Macro (macro name that will be executed on button press)
+* Run
+    * Function - a function that should be called.

 An example of "Sheet1.xml":
 ```xml